Horizont-Europe-Interstore/Legacy-Protocol-Converter/Readme.md

 - **interval-request:** Structure of the interval request with defined options.
     - **interval:** Interval in milliseconds for sending the request.
+  - **cron:** Cron minute expression.
+If specified, interval will start first request at provided minute.
+  - **ntp-server:** NTP server to synchronize the time for sending the request.
     - **request:** Structure of the request with defined mappings and topic.
     - **to-topic:** Topic on which the message will be sent.
     - **reply-from-topic:** Topic from which the reply will be received.